AmirMasnavi/Industrial-Production-Simulator/Sprint3/documentation/USEI24/01.requirements-engineering/Readme.md

-# US001 - Save data in a data structure
+# USEI24 - Simulate Project Delays and Their Impact

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description
-As a Product Manager I want to define the appropriate data structures to store the information imported from the files.
+As a Product Manager, I want to simulate delays in specific activities by increasing their durations, and I want to automatically recalculate the critical path, total project duration, and slack times to assess the potential impact of these delays on the overall project schedule.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->The information will be imported from two files: articles.csv and workstations.csv.
->>Format of articles.csv: <id_item, priority, name_oper1, name_oper2, ..., name_operN>.
->
->>Format of workstations.csv: <id_workstation, name_oper, time>.
+>The PERT/CPM graph will store all project activities and their dependencies.

+>Each activity has:
->Id_item is a unique identifier for each article.
+>>ID: A unique identifier for the activity.

->Priority defines the production priority (high, normal, low) for each article.

->Workstations have an identifier (id_workstation), a specific operation they perform (name_oper), and the execution time (time) for each operation.
+>>Description: A brief description of the task.
+>>Duration: The time required to complete the activity.
+>>Dependencies: The list of predecessor activities.

+>Changes in activity durations must trigger a full recalculation of:
+>>Earliest and latest start/finish times.
+>>Slack times.
+>>Critical path(s).

 **From the client clarifications:**